andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 - **step4** Inject the "Request all Data" node.
 This process will take a couple of seconds, the Data will be stored in context (memory)
 - **step5** Now you can use the Inject nodes for different API Endpoints.
 The data will be shown in the debug window.
 Discover lights or rooms for the next step
 - **step6** Double click on the blue "HUE Light Receiver" Node.
 Add the ID (for a light) or the RID (for a Room) inside the node, deploy.
 Now use your App, turn on / off the light in the room, the subflow will output true/false.
-Repeat for all lights and rooms / zones, that need to have status events for your flows.Do the same for motion sensors and buttons.
+Repeat for all lights and rooms / zones, that need to have status events for your flows.
+Do the same for motion sensors and buttons.
 - **step7** In the flow are several examples how to send actions to the bridge.
 You can just try it out and see what happens.
 The description is the node name.
-  Discover yor scenes, (like in step 5) and add a scene ID into the "Recall a Scene" Node, deploy.
+Discover your scenes, (like in step 5) and add a scene ID into the "Recall a Scene" Node, deploy.
 Use the inject to activate the scene, repeat for all scenes that are needed.
 - Done!
 You can now start to create your setup.

 https://github.com/andesse/hue-clip-api.node-red-flows/blob/main/HUE-CLIP-API_Node-Red-Flows.json